 - Sample Teaching Materials.

-This semester, I will be teaching two sections of Math 102.
+This semester, I will be teaching Math 102 and Math 232 (Honors Multivariable Calculus).

 Teaching